cmas1/HolorLib/docs/getting_started/origin_of_holor.md

 > -- <cite>Parry Moon and Domina Eberle Spencer <cite> [^1]

-Namely, Moon and Spencer define holors (from the Greek *ὅλος*, a whole) as a collection of indipendent elements, or merates (from the Greek *μέρος*, a part).
+Moon and Spencer define holors (from the Greek *ὅλος*, a whole) as collections of indipendent elements, or merates (from the Greek *μέρος*, a part).
 These mathematical objects have two fundamental qualities:

 - **valence** $N$: which indicates the **number of dimensions**.
 - **plethos** $n_i$: which indicates the **number of elements** in the $i$-th dimension.